jmlweb/jmlweb.es/src/content/blog/generate-many-content-pages-gatsby.md

 ## Pages generation

-Now, we need to update `gatsby-node.js`.
+Now, we need to update `gatsby-node.js`, to read for the separated content files in the proper directories.

 To maintain our file clean, we are going to create a folder called `gatsby`, with two files inside: `create-pages.js` and `on-create-node.js`.

 ```
 -gatsby